Aquabrass Alt Progetto Aqua Review & Rating Updated: April 19, 2026

 Polished chrome, electro black, stainless steel, and finishes are likewise guaranteed for as long as the buyer owns "their" home, but custom finishes are warranted for just three years (down from five years in 2018).

-We don't know what the problem is with these finishes, which makes Aquabrass uncomfortable enough that it felt it could offer only a three-year warranty but, obviously, something.
+We don't know what the problem is with custom finishes, which makes Aquabrass uncomfortable enough that it felt it could offer only a three-year warranty, but, obviously, something.

-Aquabrass attempts to disclaim any liability for consequential and incidental damages but omits the required clarifying statement that the disclaimer of these damages may not be allowed in certain states by state law.
-Without the qualifying statement, the attempted disclaimer of consequential and incidental damages is void in the U.S. and has no effect.
+Without the qualifying statement, the attempted disclaimer of consequential and incidental damages is void in the U.S. and has no legal effect.

-If the buyer owns a home at the time of purchase, it does not appear that she must continue to own the same home for the warranty to remain in force.
-Consider these scenarios:
+Moreover, if the buyer owns a home at the time of purchase, it does not appear that she must continue to own that same home for the warranty to remain in force.

-1. Purchaser installs an Aquabrass faucet in her home, then moves to a new home, renting the old home.
+1. Buyer installs an Aquabrass faucet in her home, then moves to a new home, renting the old home.
 Is the faucet still under warranty?
-According to the definition, yes it is.
-The buyer still owns the home in which the faucet was originally installed.
+According to the warranty's definition of lifetime, yes, it is.
+The buyer still owns a home that qualifies as "their home."
+It's not the original home, but it does not have to be.
+So the warranty is till in force even though the faucet remains in the old house.

-2. What if the buyer buys a new home and sells the home in which the faucet is installed, is the warranty still in force?
+2. What if the buyer buys a new home and moves the faucet to the new home, is the warranty still in force?

 Almost certainly.

-The warranty does not require the buyer to own the home in which the faucet is installed.
+The warranty does not require the buyer to own the home in which the faucet is first installed.
 It merely requires her to own a home that qualifies as "their" home.
 Since the new home is certainly "their" home, the warranty continues in force.
+She can move as many times as she likes, and as long as the faucet moves with her, it remains under warranty.

 Alt Progetto Aqua Warranty

-The Alt warranty has all the same problems as the Aquabrass document.
-It also fails to comply with Magnuson-Moss with all the attendant consequences of such failing.
+The Alt warranty has many of the same problems as the Aquabrass document.
+It also fails to comply with Magnuson-Moss, with all the attendant consequences of such failure.

-Its amateurish drafting is most evident in the complete omission of any definition of the term, "lifetime."
+The warranty's less than professional drafting is most evident in the complete omission of any definition of the term "lifetime."

 Courts have repeatedly warned that the word "lifetime" used in a warranty is not self-defining.
 It must be explained.